eliona-smart-building-assistant/weather-app2/README.md

 The data is written for each device, structured into different subtypes of Eliona assets.
 The following subtypes are defined:

-- `Info`: Static data which provides information about a device like address and firmware info.
-- `Status`: Device status information, like battery level.
 - `Input`: Current values reported by sensors.
-- `Output`: Values that are to be passed back to the provider.

 ### Continuous asset creation ###